byuksel/simplecsv/README.template.md

 [![SimpleCSV.js Logo](http://simplecsvjs.com/simplecsv.png)](/)

-SimpleCSV.js is a fast and compact JavaScript csv library for parsing csv strings, and parsing JSON table objects.
+SimpleCSV.js is a fast and compact JavaScript CSV library for parsing csv strings, and parsing JSON table objects.

 ## Features ##

-* **In-the-Browser, For-The-Browser:** Only 3 lines of code to parse csv strings.
+* **In-the-Browser, For-The-Browser:** Only 3 lines of code to parse CSV strings, and JSON tables.
-* **Python csv compatible:** Guaranteed to produce the same results as Python 2.7's csv parser.
+* **Python csv compatible:** Guaranteed to produce the same results as Python 2.7 csv parser.
-* **JSON parser included:** Convert CSV -> JSON, or JSON -> CSV.
+* **JSON parser:** Convert CSV to JSON, or JSON to CSV.
-* **No dependancies:** Small standalone .js file.
+* **No dependancies:** Tiny standalone .js file.

 ## Downloads ##